phetdam/kenkyusha_proj/doc/config_format.rst

    Note that only classes that implement an ``sklearn``-like interface can be used with ``noisy_eval.py``, as the computation methods assume that every model implements the instance methoeds ``fit``, ``score``, and ``predict``.
-   Must be assigned a string.
+   Must be assigned a string as a value.

 ``params``
   Specifies any hyperparameters used for creating an ``sklearn``-like model